 West Summit 5642m

-Elbrus is unfortunately often sold as a walking holiday, but Elbrus is a big mountain that requires a mountaineering approach to ensure safety and success and enjoyment.
+Elbrus is often sold as a walking holiday, but it is a big mountain that requires a mountaineering approach to ensure safety and success and enjoyment.
 A good preparation would be to do a winter hillwalking course in Scotland or an alpine skills course in the Alps, but this is not mandatory to join the trip.
-We would ask that people apply common sense to their decision to climb the mountain and understand that you cannot make comparisons to Kilimanjaro.
-This is a lower peak but colder and requiring movement over permanent snow covered slopes which are glaciated and crevassed.
-Even though the normal route is clear and safe, the mentality towards experience has to be focussed on winter skills.
+We would ask that people apply common sense to their decision to climb the mountain and not make any comparisons to Kilimanjaro.
+This is a lower peak but it is colder and it requires more care moving over permanent snow covered slopes which are glaciated and occasionally crevassed, and it is therefore more tiring mentally and physically.
+Even though the normal route is clear and safe, the mentality towards experience has to be focused on winter skills.